ErdemTan12/F2M3BO/README.md

 # Update 1.2

-We have working movement, a working gun and an enemy!
+We have working movement, a working gun, an enemy, and a temporary homing missile mechanic!